 Topography: In order to really appreciate the dramatic topography this ranch offers you must come explore the woods.
 Two ravines ranging from 20-30 feet deep travel from northeast to southwest and northwest to southeast then converge into the lake in the south central part of the ranch.
 Behind the lake on the Southwest corner of the property, there is a high hill overlooking the lake.
 The highest point being around 450 feet above sea level and the lowest point at the lake being around 390-400 feet above sea level.
 See the topography map.

 Wildlife: The wildlife species that can be found on the ranch include whitetail deer, turkey, dove, ducks, and other vermin.
-The ponds and lake are stocked with fish and managed by Lochow Pond and Lake Management, one of the top fisheries managers in the State.
+The ponds and lake are stocked with fish and have been helped managed by Lochow Pond and Lake Management, one of the top fisheries managers in the State.

 Improvements: Located at the end of the long driveway is a 5000 sq. ft.
 1.5 story custom built home.
 The stone home was built in 2000 and recently renovated by the current owner.
 Along with a nice kitchen and large office, the home has a large family room, living room, formal dining room, two master suites, and three additional bedrooms.
 Attached to the back of the house is a large cedar porch overlooking the lake with plenty of room for summer grilling and entertaining.
 At the front northwest corner of the ranch, there is an 1100 sq. ft. home which was built in 1989, which was recently renovated as well.
 It offers a full kitchen, 2 bedrooms, 2 full bathrooms, and large living room.
 Next, to the guest house, there is an equipment barn, hay storage pole barn, and a four stall horse barn.